 People always choose convenience over anything.
-Small businesses all over the world have understood it very clearly when the pandemic hit us.
+Small businesses all over the world have understood it very clearly.

 This is the right time for you to know what type of on-demand delivery services exist in the market so that you can launch your startup at ease and confidence.